Hosting Handbook

 Following on from our successes in recruiting and training new hosts in the past couple of years we have again recruited a number of First Time Hosts.
 Dave Hardman will be supporting and mentoring the first-time hosts.
 Each of our first-time hosts will be allocated to a Venue, but we also plan to allow them to take some turns in other venues to increase their experience.
 Dave will arrange these opportunities.

-The Host Tech is led by Josh Cullum.
 This team will assist with the PA & tech equipment in our venues both by being rota’ d into some venues to sit at PA working with the Host Teams and Recorded Talks and being on standby to help with Tech and issues in venues that don’t have a rota’d PA person.
-Host tech will be available on the radio to come to your assistance for instance when you are faced with…..How do I plug in this electric harp?
-Can I have another microphone?

 One of the lessons learnt from previous years is that we want to ensure that we build positive teams in each of our venues.
 Most team members will be allocated to one venue and will be in that same venue all weekend.
-Some of our venues also have Tech Crew, some paid, most volunteers (part of our Host Tech Team), most of our venues will have stewards, some will even have stage managers, one venue has its own contributors team.
-One of our venues will even have a dry bar.
-What we want to do is to have a positive team ethos, so that all in each venue can work together to make the best positive experience for our Greenbelters and our Artists/Contributors, and especially for our team.
-We are sure we can all do this; the challenge will be ensuring our stewards (who you may only see for one or half a shift) are welcomed into the team.
+Some of our venues also have Tech Crew, some paid, most volunteers (part of our Host Tech Team), some of our venues will have stewards, some will even have stage managers, one venue has its own contributors team.

 There may be several people you are working with as Venue Hosts, including those who may be on shift when you are on a break.
-Please look out for each other, and if anyone is overwhelmed the Village Team Leaders are there to support you, as well as the Volunteer Support Team located in the Volunteers Lounge.
+Please look out for each other, and if anyone is overwhelmed the Hosting Team Leaders are there to support you, as well as the Volunteer Support Team located in the Volunteers Lounge.

 Share work out between the Venue Hosts, so you all get time to: